MileHacker Logo

 Avoiding Illegal Goods

 avoid purchasing items made from endangered species or products from illicit sources.
 Such purchases contribute to harmful trades that threaten wildlife and natural ecosystems.
-Your awareness can prevent complicity in these activities, protecting the region's biodiversity.
+Your awareness can prevent complicity in these things to do, preserving the region's biodiversity.

 Protecting Wildlife